TheAlgorithms/Java/README.md

 ### All algorithms are implemented in Java (for educational purposes)
-These implementations are for learning purposes.
+This implementation are for learning purposes.
 The implementations may be less efficient than the Java standard library.

 ## Contribution Guidelines
 Read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.